Introducing the Teach Edge Question Generator

 Does Teach Edge use multiple sources to build one case study?

 Where possible, yes.
 It pulls together relevant points and then writes a single coherent extract in a consistent classroom style.
-All sources are cited properly.
+Where sources are used, Teach Edge aims to make the source basis clear so teachers can review the material before using it.

-Can I edit the extract, question and mark scheme?
+Can I edit the extract, question, diagram and mark scheme?

 Yes.
-In practice, most teachers do a quick scan and then make small tweaks (wording, difficulty, mark tariff emphasis) so it matches their class perfectly.
+In practice, most teachers do a quick scan and then make small tweaks to wording, difficulty, mark tariff emphasis, diagrams, images or mark scheme details so the task matches their class.

 Is it copyright-safe to use in class?